Withdrawal of Call

 5.4 If the whole call is withdrawn the vacation of a manse would be a matter of negotiation between the Minister (and/or family) and the Synod or Pastorate, depending on local ownership and management arrangements; normally three months’ notice is given.
 During this time all other expenses would be reimbursed as normal eg. car and other allowances.

 5.5 A Call to a new pastorate may take some time.
-However, it is envisaged that the minister and their family will remain in the manse and receive the normal expenses and allowances whilst a new Call is sought, normally for three months.
+However, it is envisaged that the minister and their family will remain in the manse and receive the normal expenses and allowances whilst a new Call is sought, normally for three months but may be extended to six months.
+This support may be continued up to a further 6 months where the minister continues to actively engage with the process.
 Any extension to this would be a matter of the Synod or Pastorate depending on local ownership and management arrangements.

 5.6 Whilst the minister is engaged in the process of seeking a Call, the Synod or Pastorate would continue to be responsible for the manse costs.